OUR COMMITMENT TO YOU

 Provision of information during the journey

 All of our trains have clear signage throughout, giving information about the location and availability of onboard toilets and priority seating.
-Customers can also ask any member of the Hull Trains onboard team for this information.
+Customers can also ask any member of our onboard team for this information.

-Information regarding the next station will be announced onboard by our On Board Managers.
+Information regarding the next station will be announced onboard by our On Board Managers and automated announcing system.

 In the case of delays the On Board Manager will announce information at appropriate intervals.